Day 4 – Mazatlan And More Cooking Classes!

 Oh my!
 There were a lot of glasses we had to dirty before dinner was over.
 Hic!!

-Wine with every course including dessert.
+Wine with every course, including dessert.

 The kids are not kids, only in our eyes!
 They were delightful dinner partners and great conversationalists with everyone around the table.

-They were on their best behaviors.
+They were on their best behavior.

 Each course was like a display of modern art.